 The cheapest car insurance companies in Colorado

 Colorado drivers have several companies to choose from when looking for cheap car insurance.
-The three cheapest auto insurance carriers in Colorado are Geico, USAA and State Farm.
+The following five companies have average annual premiums that fall well below Colorado’s average rates.

 Not only does Geico have some of the lowest rates on the market, but it also has one of the most extensive lists of discounts available.
 The company offers its customers 16 ways to save on their insurance premiums.
 Discounts include those for vehicle safety equipment, driver safety, driver education, customer loyalty and membership with certain organizations or employers.

 State Farm is the top provider of car insurance in terms of market share.
-Not only does the company write the most policies, but it also offers them at low prices.
-Additionally, State Farm offers 13 discounts customers can use to reduce their premiums even more.
-One of the company’s featured discounts is its Drive Safe & Save program, which reduces a driver’s premium based on their driving record.
+Not only does the company write the most policies, but it also offers them at low prices on average.
+Additionally, State Farm offers 13 discounts customers may be able to use to reduce their premiums even more.
+One of the company’s featured discounts is its Drive Safe & Save program, which reduces a driver’s premiums over time as safe driving habits are tracked.